-Average payouts for specific types of damages were as follows:
+A total of 229,534 claims were finalised in 2018/19 with the average payouts for specific types of damages being as follows:

 Examples of recent Road Accident Fund payouts

 The examples listed above weren’t all defended by DSC Attorneys.
-It’s important to note that they’re examples only – multiple factors will determine the payout for any particular claim.
+It’s important to note that they’re examples only.
+Multiple factors determine the payout for any particular claim.

 Road Accident Fund claim limits

 For road accidents that occurred on, or after, 1 August 2008, the maximum amount that can be claimed for loss of income is R289,957 per year.

 This value is periodically adjusted.
 It’s calculated as the R160,000 limit that was set in 2008, adjusted quarterly since then for inflation.

 There’s no specific cap on compensation for medical expenses, although these are covered only at public healthcare rates.

 In the case of a death, dependants or close family of the deceased can claim for the cost of cremating the deceased or for burial.

 Note that Road Accident Fund claims must be submitted within specific time limits (known as a prescription period) or the claim lapses.